 Being a carer is a hands-on job.
-Within your day-to-day tasks you may be helping to lift the person you care for in and out of bed, perhaps assist them with tasks such as personal hygiene and getting dressed, assisting them getting into the car, and more.
-As such, being a carer naturally include more risk for accident or injury to occur than many more sedentary jobs.
-In this guide, we’ll identify a few key ways to preventing injury and accidents in your role as a carer.
+Within your day-to-day tasks you may be helping to lift the person you care for in and out of bed, perhaps assisting them with tasks such as personal hygiene and getting dressed, assisting them getting into the car, and more.
+As such, being a carer naturally includes more risk for accident or injury to occur than in many more sedentary jobs.
+In this guide, we’ll identify a few key ways to prevent injury and accidents in your role as a carer.

 Injuries are a constant risk for many carers, especially if proper lifting techniques and methods to safeguard your own health and well-being are not followed.
 Before learning how to avoid injuries, it’s important to recognise where these risks may present themselves in your day as a carer.